jasseramir/gitpick/README.md

 # GitPick

-GitPick is a web-based application designed to help developers discover open-source projects on GitHub.
-By leveraging the GitHub Search API, it provides a curated yet randomized selection of repositories based on the user's preferred programming language.
+GitPick is a web-based application that helps developers discover interesting open-source projects on GitHub.
+It uses the GitHub Search API to provide a randomized selection of repositories based on a chosen programming language.

+---

-## Features
+## ✨ Features

-- **Language Filtering:** Supports multiple programming languages including JavaScript, Python, C++, Rust, and more.
+- **Language Filtering:** Select a programming language (e.g. JavaScript, Python, C, C++, etc.) to find relevant repositories.
 - **Randomized Discovery:** Fetches a diverse range of repositories to encourage exploration of new projects.
-- **Real-time Statistics:** Displays essential repository metadata such as star counts, fork counts, and open issues.
+- **Repository Insights:** Displays essential repository metadata such as:
+    - ⭐ Stars
+    - 🍴 Forks
+    - 🐞 Open Issues
 - **Responsive Design:** A clean, modern user interface optimized for both desktop and mobile devices.

+---

-## Tech Stack
+## 🛠 Tech Stack

-- **Frontend:** HTML5, CSS3 (Modern UI with Neubrutalism influences).
+- **Frontend:** HTML5, CSS3
-- **Scripting:** Asynchronous JavaScript (ES6+).
+- **JavaScript:** ES6+ (Async / Fetch API)
-- **API Integration:** GitHub REST API.
+- **API:** GitHub REST API
-- **Icons:** Remix Icon library.
+- **Icons:** Remix Icon

+---

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites